Sustainability practices at

 Costa Rica’s wild areas face multiple pressures, and Pacuare area is a prime example.
 Lack of development opportunities, and very few environmental education alternatives, threaten to unbalance the coexistence between local communities and the environment.
 A coexistence is essential for the survival and well-being of both.
 After all, the communities around the Pacuare River rely almost entirely on the tourism associated with the river and its surroundings.

 We want our guests to know they are helping nature when they stay at Pacuare Lodge.
 Through a one-time $25/person Pacuare Lodge Conservation Support Fee—less than 1% of a standard vacation—our sustainability programs reach fruition.
-We engage our guests by sharing regular program reports and updates that demonstrate how important their contribution is.
+We share regular progress reports and updates with our guests through our blogs, newsletters and social media to demonstrate how significant their contributions are.
 Many guests are even inspired to give more to the fund.
+To keep in touch you can subscribe to our newsletter in the following link: www.boena.com/newsletter

 Our staff:

-– A 100% of the Pacuare Lodge staff belongs to the closer communities like Nairi Awari Indigenous Reserve, Bajos del Tigre, Linda Vista, Santa Marta and other nearby communities between Turrialba Town and Siquirres.
+– Most Pacuare Lodge staff belongs to the closer communities like Nairi Awari Indigenous Reserve, Bajos del Tigre, Linda Vista, Santa Marta and other nearby communities between Turrialba Town and Siquirres.
 Pacuare Lodge provides direct or indirect employment to these communities that before lacked any source of formal employment.
 Their main income used to come from subsistence coriander cultivation and cattle raising.

 Community Outreach: